 - time worked and ordinary wages received by each worker

 - long service benefits provided to the worker under this legislation, the Long Service Leave Act 2019, or a fair work instrument

 - any other long service benefits paid or given to the worker

-- if the worker stops service with the employer - the date the worker stops service
+- the date a worker stops service with the employer

 Frequently asked questions